NubeIO/rubix-ce-docs/docs/rubix-ce/setup/Rubix Computes.md

 ## Hosts/Rubix Computes

+**Rubix Compute** refers to a computing device or platform developed by **Nube iO**.
+It's designed for various applications in building automation and IoT (Internet of Things) contexts.
+Rubix Compute can serve as a central hub for collecting, processing, and analyzing data from sensors, devices, and systems within a building or industrial environment.
+It typically runs specialized software or applications developed by Nube iO or third-party developers to enable functionalities such as data monitoring, control, and optimization.
+Rubix Compute plays a crucial role in creating smart and interconnected building systems by facilitating data-driven decision-making and automation.

-A Rubix Compute (host) is to be added under a Supervisor.
+A Rubix Compute (host) is to be added under a `Supervisor`.

 :::caution
 At this point, you should have already added a `supervisor`.
 If not, please refer to the instructions for adding a **[supervisor](supervisor.md)**.